troydaniels/troydaniels.github.io/_posts/2017-01-21-building-a-compiler-p8.markdown

 [repository]:https://github.com/troydaniels/DIKU-Compiler-Course

-For me though, it's time to move on to the next project!
+For me though, whilst we could push this a little further, say to x86, I feel it's time to move on to the next project.